-6. Physical Endurance
+6. Physical endurance

 As a junior police officer, both during your training and while out on patrol, it’s essential that you maintain a basic level of physical fitness.

-You will need to be able to restrain suspects (within legal means) or, on some occasions, give chase on foot.
+You’ll need to be able to restrain suspects (within legal means) or, on some occasions, give chase on foot.
 It’s not just about being able to look after yourself out on the ground, though.

-Police work can be highly stressful and involve long hours, so the fitter you are physically, the easier it will be to cope with the demands of the job.
+Police work can be stressful and involve long hours, so the fitter you are physically, the easier it will be to cope with the demands of the job.

-7. Cultural Awareness
+7. Cultural awareness